Mikes987/Data-Collection-and-Comparison/README.md

 - Repeat the step above for a mass of products stored in different files each by selecting a directory

 ## Download XML Files
+As mentioned, all buttons are inserted the first data sheet.
+On the second data sheet, one can find names of products in column a and their associated addresses in column B. The button for XML file download opens a userform that lets the user look for a product and download its XML file.
+Before the userform appears, all product names from column A will be stored in an array and this array will hand over its content into the combobox of the userform.